 Immunological benefits of extended breastfeeding

 Like the nutritional benefits of extended breastfeeding, the Mayo Clinic reports that evidence suggests that there’s no upper limit for the point when breast milk can benefit a growing immune system.
-In fact, international breastfeeding authority and advocacy group La Leche League suggests that, though their immune systems are stronger than the immune systems of infants, older babies and young children’s immune systems are still not quite functioning at an adult level, and so may rely on the immune-boosting quality of breast milk.
+Because immune systems are much less robust until age 5, older babies and young children greatly benefit from the immune-boosting quality of breast milk.

 Emotional checks and balances of extended breastfeeding

-The emotional effects of extended breastfeeding are more subjective, and are something each family will need to evaluate for themselves when considering the issue.
-Many argue that extended breastfeeding gets in the way of a child’s development of independence, while others argue that giving a baby or toddler the chance to decide when they are ready to wean away from breastfeeding builds confidence and independence.
-More than that, extended breastfeeding may actually make weaning easier, since longer breastfeeding gives a greater chance for a baby to initiate weaning on their own, which is generally easier than trying to convince them to wean.
+The emotional effects of extended breastfeeding are more subjective, and are something each family will need to evaluate for themselves when considering weaning.
+Many argue that extended breastfeeding gets in the way of a child’s development of independence, while the science of childhood development suggests that the attachment and bond of breastfeeding helps build confidence and independence.
+More than that, extended breastfeeding may actually make weaning easier, since longer breastfeeding gives a greater chance for a child to initiate weaning on their own, which is generally easier than trying to convince them to wean.

-On the other hand many parents still feel uncomfortable with extended breastfeeding, which can color the breastfeeding experience.
-In the end, it’s how each parent and baby feel about breastfeeding that should determine how long a breastfeeding relationship lasts, but the breastfeeding relationship doesn’t exist in a vacuum, and it’s important for both parent and child to feel comfortable with breastfeeding as the breastfeeding relationship extends.
+In the end, it’s how each parent and baby feel about breastfeeding that should determine how long a breastfeeding relationship lasts.
+Breastfeeding is a personal relationship, and it’s important for both parent and child to feel comfortable with breastfeeding as the relationship extends.
+Because we know each culture and family views breastfeeding differently, we want to acknowledge how much those outside influences can impact decision making and the way you may feel about continuing to breastfeed.

 Benefits of extended breastfeeding for you